 „There should be a clear division of responsibilities at the head of the company between the running of the Board and the executive responsibility for the running of the company’s business.
 No one individual should have unfettered powers of decision.“

-The Board has established clearly defined and well understood roles for George Elliott as Chairman of the Company, and Pedro Simoes as Chief Executive Officer.
+The Board has established clearly defined and well understood roles for Max Thowless-Reeves as Chairman of the Company, and Pedro Simoes as Chief Executive Officer.
 The Chairman is responsible for the leadership of the Board, ensuring its effectiveness and setting its agenda.
-Once strategic and financial objectives have been agreed by the Board, it is the Chief Executive Officer’s responsibility to ensure they are delivered upon.
-To facilitate this, Pedro Simoes as CEO chairs the Group’s Executive Team which comprises the Chief Financial Officer and the Chief Operating Officer.
+Once strategic and financial objectives have been agreed by the Board, it is the Chief Executive Officer’s and Chief Financial Officer’s responsibility to ensure they are delivered upon.

 „The chairman is responsible for leadership of the Board and ensuring its effectiveness on all aspects of its role.“

 Max Thowless-Reeves was appointed Chairman of the Board in March 2019.
 He is regarded as not being independent by virtue of his own shareholding, that of the VT Vector Fund and his business connections to Richard Farmiloe, a fellow partner in Sorbus Partners LLP.
 Max has a depth of experience, details of which can be found in the Directors’ biographies in the ‘Board of Directors’ section of this website.